 Shihan Dana Abbott has compiled over 40 years of experience and that knowledge is incorporated into this website.
-The website contains an enormous amount of practical and technical information and is meant to be used as a prerequisite to Shihan Abbott’s intensive course.
+The website contains an enormous amount of practical and technical information and is meant to be used as continuous training for Shihan Abbott’s intensive courses and cutting seminars.
 You will gain a strong understanding of what is involved before your “hands on” experience.
 After your “hands on” experience where you actually have the opportunity to wield a sword, this website will become your go-to reference, which will make sure you are practicing perfectly without forming bad habits.

 LearnTheSword.com is designed to teach Tachi-iai: Toyama-Ryu Iai Batto Do Japanese Swordsmanship using both traditional and contemporary learning methods.
 These methods include reading the tutorial text and watching the tutorial videos on this website.
 Then you will practice what you have learned and use your cell phone or camera to video your performance.
 This video will be emailed to Shihan Abbott and it will be critiqued using Shihan Dana Abbott’s Cyber Sensei technique.
 The video will then be placed on YouTube and a private link will be sent to you for reviewing.

 It is Shihan Abbott’s experience that most people who have an interest in learning how to wield a sword prefer to practice by themselves.
 And since a good part of swordsmanship focuses on the self-reliant individual, the lone wolf, a training partner is not really necessary at this time.